 New fence installed along the Rio Grande in Brownsville area

+National Guard troops are installing a new anti-climb barrier n the Brownsville area.

-The office of Governor Greg Abbott released photos showing troops installing a fence with barbed wire near the Fort Brown area.
+The office of Gov. Greg Abbott released photos showing troops installing a fence with barbed wire near the Fort Brown area.

-Some migrants at a migrant camp in Matamoros have said to have seen heavy machinery clearing out land near the Rio Grande's edge, and have also seen Texas military personnel reinforce the fence along the river.
+Some migrants at a migrant camp in Matamoros said they've seen heavy machinery clearing out land near the Rio Grande's edge, and have also seen Texas military personnel reinforce the fence along the river.

 Watch the video above for the full story.